 Not every employee has a desk job.
-Hairdressers, barbers, physical therapists, con struction workers, teachers, lumber workers, athletes, teachers, dancers, textile workers and health care workers are just a few examples of professions which require a lot of walking, standing, lifting and bending.
+As COVID-19 restrictions life, and more of us are able to get back to work.
+Hairdressers, barbers, physical therapists, construction workers, teachers, lumber workers, athletes, teachers, dancers, textile workers and health care workers are just a few examples of professions which require a lot of walking, standing, lifting and bending.
 Back pain, arthritis and bursitis are some of the medical issues that these professionals face.
 Salonpas interviewed acclaimed medical doctors, physical therapist and wellness professionals about the unique pain problems and solutions for people who are on their feet and on the go all day or night.

 “Although there are many orthopedic issues that active professionals may have, the most predominant ones are knee pain, shoulder pain and wrist pain,” says Dr. Jonathan Oheb, Chief of Orthopedic Hand and Upper Extremity Surgery at the North Valley Orthopedic Institute.
 “My patients who are employed in professions that require excessive standing, walking, kneeling or overhead work often find themselves with these issues.”